Pregnant Feral Cat

 Full Circle MO Feral Supports spay/abort of pregnant feral cats.

 Spaying a pregnant cat terminates the pregnancy, making this a controversial issue.
-Some people cannot bear the thought of killing feral kittens.
-Others concerns that allowing the pregnant cat to have kittens contributes to the pet overpopulation problem.
+Some people cannot bear the thought of aborting feral kittens.
+Others believe that allowing the pregnant cat to have kittens contributes to the pet overpopulation problem.

 Spaying a pregnant cat includes abortion, a word that evokes a variety of emotions.
 Proponents do not like having to take lives of unborn kittens, but their position is based on pragmatic reasoning.
 Opponents simply do not like the taking of lives under any circumstances, whether born or unborn.